 The salmon will continue cooking if you leave it in the hot pan so it’s best to either remove it from the oven when it’s slightly underdone or remove it from the pan immediately.

-Oh, and the glaze!
-This step is optional but it really does taste great.
+BBQ glaze: This step is optional but it really does taste great.
 After you remove the salmon from the oven, turn the oven to broil.
 Brush a bit of barbecue sauce on each fillet and broil it for a minute or until the sauce is hot and bubbling.

 Serve the salmon with crisp cooked green beans, air fryer sweet potato fries, or creamy potato salad.
 Tangy vinegar coleslaw (with no mayonnaise) and stovetop scalloped potatoes are a great combo too.
+A simple green salad topped with fresh tomatoes, cucumbers, homemade croutons, and healthy ranch dressing is always a welcome side dish.

 The easiest way to check is to press it lightly with a fork and see if the salmon separates or flakes easily.
 The color should be an opaque orange all the way through, not translucent red.
 This is considered “well done”.
 The internal temperature when measured with an instant read thermometer should be 145°F, as recommended by the FDA.
 Remember that the salmon will continue cooking a bit even after it’s removed from the heat.